lextoumbourou/notes/notes/permanent/stack.md

 Think of a stack of plates - you can only add or retrieve from the top.

 When we add an item to a stack, we call that operation **push**.
-When you an item off the stack, we call it **pop**.
+When you take an item off the stack, we call it **pop**.

 ![Diagram of a Stack](../_media/stack-diagram.png)

 A stack $S$ can be implemented easily with a fixed-length array.
-We can track which element is the top with `S.top`.
+We can track which element is at the top with `S.top`.
 The size of the array is the maximum size of the stack.

 ![Stack array](../_media/stack-array.png)